Joshua-ansah/Terminal-Keylogger/README.md

   git clone https://github.com/Joshua-ansah/Terminal-Keylogger.git
 ```

-#### 3. Modify your `.bashrc` file to excute the script when the terminal closes.
+#### 3. Modify your `.bashrc` file to execute the script when the terminal closes.
 Do the same for `/root/.bashrc` file for root user key-logging
 ```bash
   export PROMPT_COMMAND="python3 ~/.terminal-keylogger/.terminal-keylogger.py;$PROMPT_COMMAND"